esyywar/OpenGrow-IoT-Plant-Monitor/README.md

 The blue LED on the ESP will blink slowly to indicate it is connected to your MQTT broker and logging data.

-To support this project and future open source projects, consider [buying me a pizza!](https://www.buymeacoffee.com/esyywar)
+To support this project and future open source projects, consider [buying me a pizza](https://www.buymeacoffee.com/esyywar) and/or starring this repository.

+If you encounter any problems running this project, feel free to raise an issue.
+Pull requests are welcome.